 ON ARRIVAL AT THE AIRPORT IN NAIROBI

-- Our guests will be greeted and transferred to their hotel via our private airport taxi service.
+* Our guests will be greeted and transferred to their hotel via our private airport taxi service.
 These vehicles will meet the required standards of sanitisation, high-touch areas disinfected and the driver will be wearing a mask.

-- Guests will be required to a wear mask while in all public places, including the flight out into the bush.
+* Guests will be required to wear a mask while in all public places, including the flight out into the bush.

-- Guest’s temperatures will be taken on arrival and each day thereon after.
+* Guest’s temperatures will be taken on arrival and each day thereon after.

-- Hand sanitiser will be available throughout the camp.
+* Hand sanitiser will be available throughout the camp.

-- Each guest tent and all communal guest areas will be thoroughly cleaned every day.
+* Each guest tent and all communal guest areas will be thoroughly cleaned every day.

-- All meals will allow for social distancing.
+* All meals will allow for social distancing.

-- Each guest will be requested to bring their own masks (washable rather than disposable).
+* Each guest will be requested to bring their own masks (washable rather than disposable).

-- Masks will be worn when in close proximity to guests.
+* Masks will be worn when in close proximity to guests.

-- Meals are prepared by certified food handlers according to Kenyan law.
+* Meals are prepared by certified food handlers according to Kenyan law.

-- The kitchen follows strict hygiene and service protocols.
+* The kitchen follows strict hygiene and service protocols.

-- All high-touch surfaces will be sanitised daily.
+* All high-touch surfaces will be sanitised daily.

-- Vehicles and riding equipment will be cleaned and sanitised daily.
+* Vehicles and riding equipment will be cleaned and sanitised daily.

-It is imperative that guests confirm with their airlines and their local authorities of any additional action or clearances they may require to travel and that they are aware that there is an inherent risk of travel during this pandemic.
+Guests must be aware that there is an inherent risk of travel during this pandemic.
 All guests must also be fully aware of what is required and be financially prepared if they happen to contract Covid-19 whilst here in Kenya.

 AMREF flying doctors cover & further information